-Optimal CO2 reduction compared to diesel, from a well-to-wheel perspective.
+CO2 reduction compared to diesel from a well-to-whee perspective: 50-90% typically 83%

-ENERGY-EFFICIENCY THAT MAKES A DIFFERENCE The energy consumption of a bus depends on several parameters.
+ENERGY-EFFICIENCY THAT MAKES A DIFFERENCE

+The energy consumption of a bus depends on several parameters.
 To achieve the most energy-efficient operations, it is necessary to consider the impact of both product technology and product usage, as well as passenger load and surrounding factors.

 The chart on the right shows how different factors affect energy consumption, in this case for a fully electric bus.
 For these buses, the energy consumption - both from propulsion and auxiliary power - can have a significant impact on the operational range.
 It is therefore important to design the system with consideration to the technical solution and battery capacity.